25 Frugal Family Entertainment Ideas Without TV

 Home Improvement Projects and DIY

 Don’t overlook the yard!
-We built a simple birdhouse from a kit.
-Now we enjoy birdwatching together.
+We built a simple birdhouse from a kit and enjoyed birdwatching together.
 Next up: a small vegetable garden.

 Remember, perfection isn’t the goal.
 It’s about the process and time together.
 Even if our projects aren’t Pinterest-worthy, they’re filled with memories and laughter.